adrianroth10/labyrinth/README.md

 It works with Haste version 0.5.5.1 and ghc 7.10.3 (did not work with Haste 0.6.0.0 and same ghc).

-Credits to:
-* The Haste Compiler making all this possible
+Credits to the Haste Compiler making all this possible
-* Lennart Andersson, previous employee at the Faculty of Science in Lund University.
-Most of the parsing module have been written by him.